Introduction and Installation

 When Refiner cannot make a unique match, an ambiguous one can sometimes be made instead, for user review.
 These settings allow you to switch off or adjust when such results are given.

-Do not return ambiguous results (return no match instead) Where Refiner cannot make an exact match, but can determine several possible correct matches, an ambiguous match will be given which allows the user to manually select the correct result if that can be determined through manual review of the record.
+Where Refiner cannot make an exact match, but can determine several possible correct matches, an ambiguous match will be given which allows the user to manually select the correct result if that can be determined through manual review of the record.
 In an automatic cleaning process the result code will indicate that the record is ambiguous but the original record will be retained, so this option makes little difference other than the exact result code returned.
 However if you do not wish to be advised of ambiguous matches you can enable this option.

-Do not suggest un-verifiable matches (return no match instead) In cases where in-sufficient address data has been supplied for Refiner to make an exact address, it is sometimes possible for Refiner to suggest a match due to their being a unique match to the data supplied.
+In cases where in-sufficient address data has been supplied for Refiner to make an exact address, it is sometimes possible for Refiner to suggest a match due to their being a unique match to the data supplied.
 In such cases Refiner cannot confirm the match automatically as it may not necessarily be the correct one, but in the course of a manual process a user might be able too.
 Like ambiguous matches these will never be written back to the database in an automatic process, they have to be reviewed by the user.
 If you do not wish Suggested Matches to be returned you can select this option.

-Ambiguous match is preferable to a street level only match In some cases a match is ambiguous if matched to property level, but Refiner can return a street level match retaining the existing property information instead.
+In some cases a match is ambiguous if matched to property level, but Refiner can return a street level match retaining the existing property information instead.
 This is normally preferred as with large databases the more that can be reliably cleaned automatically the more the savings in terms of user time.
 However, if you are manually checking records you might prefer to see the ambiguous matches in such cases to see if you can locate the correct result with human insight and so turning this option on will enable you to do so.

 Grid References